reducktion/socrates/README.md

 ## Introduction
 >I am a **Citizen of the World**, and my Nationality is Goodwill.

-<i>You can now read [a blog post](https://medium.com/@alex.olival/road-to-mastery-building-an-open-source-package-3936f57aed81) about how this package was created and its goals.</i>

 **Socrates** is a PHP Package that allows you to validate and retrieve personal data from [National Identification Numbers](https://en.wikipedia.org/wiki/National_identification_number).
-Most countries in Europe are supported as well as some American ones, but the goal is to eventually support as many countries in the world as possible.
+Most countries in Europe are supported as well as some North and South American ones, with the goal to support as many countries in the world as possible.
 <p>Some countries also encode personal information of the citizen, such as gender or the place of birth.
 This package allows you to extract that information in a consistent way.</p>

-<p>A Facade and Validation Rule is also available for Laravel (see below).</p>
-<p>This package can be useful for many things, such as validating a user's ID for finance related applications or verifying a user's age without asking for it explicitly.
-However, we recommend you review your country's data protection laws before storing any information.</p>
+<p>This package can be useful for many things such as validating a user's ID for finance related applications or verifying a user's age without asking for it explicitly.
+We recommend you review your country's data processing and protection laws before storing any information.</p>

 [Ports](https://github.com/reducktion/socrates#ports) of this package to other languages are currently in progress.
 Check further below for which ones are currently available.